ShaunCurtis/Blazr.Clean/Design.md

 1. Abstraction is the process of defining connections between domains as interfaces.
 2. Dependency Injection is software framework that manages the lifecycle of object instances within a DI container.

-It's easier to demonstrate the principles, that try to provide a detailed explanation.
+It's easier to demonstrate the principles in a simple example that try to provide a detailed explanation.

-Taking the Blazor Server Template `WeatherForecast`, lets look at how we can refactor some of the code.
+We can refactor some of the Blazor Server Template code for `WeatherForecast` and `FetchData`.

 `FetchData` requires a collection of WeatherForecasts.
-We can define a View interface that provides the data.
+We can define a View interface to encapsulate that functionality.

 ```csharp
 public interface IWeatherForecastView